bsurmanski/glb/README.md

 for loading a shader object directly from a provided filename.
 GLB was create to be a cleaner equivalent to OpenGL, that uses OpenGL as a backend.

+Since GLB has not been widely tested, and is mostly used for personal use, use GLB in production code with caution.

 ##Whats so bad about just using OpenGL?
 ###Inconsistencies: